davidmoten/odata-client/README.md

 Constraints
 * Every OData Entity must have a single primary key being an `Edm.String` with name id (can be inherited)
+* Just one key (with multiple properties if desired) per entity is supported (secondary keys are ignored in terms of code generation)

 Status: *pre-alpha* (in development)